shan-emacs/emacs-packages-mirrors/gnu/orgalist-readme.txt

 `M-x orgalist-send-list' on "a new house" inserts the translated LaTeX list in-between the "BEGIN RECEIVE" and "END RECEIVE" marker lines.

+There is a known incompatibility between Yasnippet and Orgalist, appearing as the following message:

+    (error "Variable binding depth exceeds max-specpdl-size")

+To avoid this situation, you must activate Orgalist *before* Yasnippet.
+You can add the following snippet in major mode hooks where you want both:

+    (yas-minor-mode -1)
+    (orgalist-mode 1)
+    (yas-minor-mode)